CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

 # Exercise 2: Onboard Azure Arc enabled servers to Azure Sentinel and Security Center

-This exercise is intended to help you onboard your Azure Arc enabled server to Azure Sentinel and start collecting security-related events.
+In this exercise, you will see how to onboard your Azure Arc enabled server to Azure Sentinel and start collecting security-related events.
 Azure Sentinel provides a single solution for alert detection, threat visibility, proactive hunting, and threat response across the enterprise.

 ## Task 1: Onboard Azure Arc enabled servers to Azure Sentinel
-Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration.
+Azure Sentinel comes with several connectors for Microsoft solutions, available out of the box and providing real-time integration.
 For physical and virtual machines, you can install the Log Analytics agent that collects the logs and forwards them to Azure Sentinel.
 Arc enabled servers supports deploying the Log Analytics agent using the following methods:
 #### Using the VM extensions framework:
 This feature in Azure Arc enabled servers allows you to deploy the Log Analytics agent VM extension to a non-Azure Windows and/or Linux server.
 VM extensions can be managed using the following methods on your hybrid machines or servers managed by Arc enabled servers:
  * The Azure portal